It's Not You, It's Clipping: A Soft Trust-Region via Probability Smoothing for LLM RL: Conclusions

 \section{Conclusions}

-We have introduced Probability Smoothing Policy Optimisation (\ourmethod{}) as a gradient-preserving alternative to ratio clipping in reinforcement learning for large language models, which mixes the current policy with the behaviour policy before forming the importance ratio.
-This blend results in a behaviour-anchored \emph{soft trust region}: it linearly contracts ratios around $r{=}1$, shrinks TV/KL divergence bounds, and preserves non-zero gradients everywhere.
+We introduced Probability Smoothing Policy Optimisation (\ourmethod{}) as a gradient-preserving alternative to ratio clipping in reinforcement learning for large language models, which mixes the current policy with the behaviour policy before forming the importance ratio.
+This blend results in a behaviour-anchored \emph{soft trust region} that linearly contracts ratios around $r{=}1$, shrinks TV/KL divergence bounds (Lemma \ref{lem:tv}, Corollary \ref{cor:kl}), and preserves non-zero gradients everywhere (Proposition \ref{prop:ratio}).

-We empirically evaluate our method by implementing \ourmethod{} within \ourmethodgr{}, we consistently outperform clipping GRPO on all datasets, with gains of over $20\%$ on GSM8K on both the 0.5B and 1.5B models.
-We match the performance of the unclipped, single-pass GRPO, but, importantly, \ourmethodgr{} consistently improves clarity and constraint adherence.
-Additionally, \ourmethod{} is a compute- and memory-neutral, with only a straightforward change to the importance ratio and loss calculations, making it a practical option when multi-epoch updates or mini-batches are used.